AlexMcLean123/PortlaoiseRailway/README.md

 # PortlaoiseRailway
-A simple web app done for an assignment that collects real time XML data from the Irish rail API
+An Angular web app done for an assignment that collects real time XML data from the Irish rail API